Thalassodromeus: Classification

 A 2011 analysis by palaeontologist Felipe Pinheiro and colleagues upheld the grouping of the clades Tapejarinae and Thalassodrominae in the family Tapejaridae, joined by the Chaoyangopterinae.
-A 2014 study by palaeontologist Brian Andres and colleagues instead found thalassodromines to group with dsungaripterids, forming the clade Dsungaripteromorpha within Neoazhdarchia (defined as the most inclusive clade containing Dsungaripterus weii but not Quetzalcoatlus northropi).
+This arrangement of Thalassodrominae and Tapejarinae would later be kept by Pêgas and colleagues in their 2018 analysis, but they acknowledged that the subject was still controversial.
+Conversely, a 2018 study by palaeontologist Nicholas Longrich and colleagues instead found the family Thalassodromidae to group with dsungaripterids, forming the clade Dsungaripteromorpha within Neoazhdarchia (defined as the most inclusive clade containing Dsungaripterus weii but not Quetzalcoatlus northropi).
+In 2021, palaeontologist Gabriela M. Cerqueira and colleagues found their new genus Kariridraco to be the sister taxon of Thalassodromeus and Tupuxuara.